 2. Choose the right course(s) for your needs: Create a list of colleagues who are interested to join our language courses and professional development courses.
 Assess their specific needs and your organisation’s needs.
 Discuss your idea with your colleagues and the head of your unit/department.
 Why does your school need this project?
 Choose one or more of our courses and select one or more of the available dates.
 Please, pre-register now!
 Course dates are confirmed once the minimum number of participants is reached.
 To avoid disappointment, please choose as many confirmed courses as you can and get in touch with us about the other available dates.
 Please, do not book flights or trains at this stage.

 3. OID number.
 Organisations that have already participated in an Erasmus+ or European Solidarity Corps action managed by a National Agency have already register for their Organisation ID (OID) number.
 If your organisation is already registered, you don’t need to register it again: please, search for your organisation here.
 If you are not registered, you must first register your organisation in EU Login (formerly ECAS European Commission Authentication Service).
-Once your organisation has its EU Login, you then need to register your organisation at the Erasmus+ and European Solidarity Corps organisation registration.
+Once your organisation has its EU Login, you then need to register your organisation at the Register my Organisation page.
 Once the registration is completed, the organisation will receive an OID.